 - is a point-of-service plan.
 The survey defines POS plans as those that have lower cost sharing for in-network provider services, but do require a primary care gatekeeper to screen for specialist and hospital visits.

 - is a high-deductible health plan with a savings option such as an HRA or HSA.
-The survey treats HDHP/SOs as a distinct plan type even if the plan would otherwise be considered a PPO, HMO, POS plan, or indemnity plan.
+HDHP/SOs are treated as a distinct plan type even if the plan would otherwise be considered a PPO, HMO, POS plan, or indemnity plan.
 These plans have a deductible of at least $1,000 for single coverage and $2,000 for family coverage and are offered with an HRA, or are HSA-qualified.
 See Section 8 for more information on HDHP/SOs.

 - The survey defines conventional or indemnity plans as those that have no preferred provider networks and the same cost sharing regardless of physician or hospital.